SonarSource/sonar-php/README.md

 # version of SonarQube server
 sonar.runtimeVersion=9.9
 ```
-Before running any of integration tests make sure the submodules are checked out:
+Before running any of the integration tests make sure the submodules are checked out:
 ```shell
   git submodule init
   git submodule update
 ```
 #### Plugin Test
-The "Plugin Test" is an additional integration test which verifies plugin features such as metric calculation, coverage etc. To launch it, execute this command from directory `its/plugin`:
+The "Plugin Test" is an additional integration test that verifies plugin features such as metric calculation, coverage, etc. To launch it, execute this command from the directory `its/plugin`:
 ```shell
 mvn clean install
 ```

 #### Ruling Test
-The "Ruling Test" is a special integration test which launches the analysis of a large code base, saves the issues created by the plugin in report files, and then compares those results to the set of expected issues (stored as JSON files).
-To launch ruling test:
+The "Ruling Test" is a special integration test that launches the analysis of a large code base, saves the issues created by the plugin in report files, and then compares those results to the set of expected issues (stored as JSON files).
+To launch the ruling test:
 ```shell
 cd its/ruling
 mvn clean install
 ```

 This test gives you the opportunity to examine the issues created by each rule and make sure they're what you expect.
-You can inspect new/lost issues checking web-pages mentioned in the logs at the end of analysis:
+You can inspect new/lost issues by checking the web pages mentioned in the logs at the end of the analysis:
 ```
 INFO  - HTML Issues Report generated: /path/to/project/sonar-php/its/sources/src/.sonar/issues-report/issues-report.html INFO  - Light HTML Issues Report generated: /path/to/project/sonar-php/its/sources/src/.sonar/issues-report/issues-report-light.html